 Ever heard the phrase, “Go big or go home?”
-Supposedly, it's a military expression used by pilots when exposing an aircraft to increase the probability of a direct hit when bombing a target.
-If you don't “go big” then you have chickened out and should just “go home”.
+Reportedly, it's a military expression used by pilots when exposing an aircraft to increase the probability of a direct hit when bombing a target.
+If you don't “go big” and “go home,” you've chickened out.

 It should come as no surprise that when Wounded Warrior Project was preparing to announce its investment of $160 million to increase mental health care for veterans, they decided to go big.
 When Wounded Warrior Project approached MultiVu with the idea to go LIVE with their announcement from the flight deck of the USS Intrepid, we knew it was going to be BIG and partnered with them to prepare for their mission.